 In some cases, the dentist may recommend fixing an uneven bite by adjusting or reshaping some teeth.
 Orthodontic treatment may be recommended.
 The dentist can suggest the most appropriate therapy based on the suspected cause.

-If you are having any of the symptoms of TMJ, contact us at Broadway Dental Excellence to schedule an exam.
+If you are having any of the symptoms of TMJ, contact us at Broadway Dental to schedule an exam.
 Dr. Tozer and Dr. Blanchette are trained in TMJ diagnosis and treatment.
 We will help you get relief from this painful disorder with an individualized treatment plan.